cryptix/for-science-keyboard/README.md

 *For Science* is a 46 key ortholinear split keyboard PCB with a 3 key thumb cluster.

 The goal of this project is to build a usable split keyboard with a PCB case within the 100x100mm cheap PCB size limit offered by some PCB manufacturers.
-Designed to be easy to build, it only supports serial communication over a TRRS cable and no LED support.
-The PCB is reversible, meaning that you need two of the same PCB to create a full keyboard.
+Designed to be easy to build,
+it only supports serial communication over a TRRS cable and no LEDs.
+The PCB is reversible,
+meaning that you need two of the same PCB to create a full keyboard.

 ![Final assembled keyboard](https://i.imgur.com/fjnTkB1.jpg)